 -

 11 events,This annual birding festival takes advantage of the on-coming spring and the birds migrating over the Pacific Flyway.
 Check out bird spotting locations around Drayton Harbor, go on guided field trips and birding cruises, and listen to keynote speakers!
-There’s even a market on Saturday at Blaine Middle School.
-There’s activities...
+There’s even a market on Saturday at Blaine Middle...
 Let multi-platinum musician Matt Dusk transport you to the swinging ‘60s with songs by his hero, the immortal Frank Sinatra.
-Audiences can expect classic tunes from the glory days of Las Vegas, from “Come Fly With...
+Audiences can expect classic tunes from the glory days of Las Vegas, from “Come Fly With Me” to “I’ve Got You Under...

 -